st-tech/ppf-contact-solver/README.md

 - [🐟 fish shell](https://fishshell.com/): `python3 warmup.py fish`
 - [⌨️ oh-my-zsh](https://ohmyz.sh/): `python3 warmup.py ohmyzsh`

-Of course, if you need a specific version to be installed, simply do so within the container.
-If you are a careful person (and even though you are not), we strongly encourage that you 👀 scout `warmup.py` before you do this for security reasons.
+Nevertheless, for security reasons, we strongly encourage you 👀 review `warmup.py` before running these commands.
-It's not lengthy code.
+The code is not lengthy.
+If possible, we also strongly suggest following the official instructions to install them.
+These commands exist because this is exactly how we initiate our development environment for all new containers.

 Once you have a [💤 LazyVim](http://www.lazyvim.org/) environment installed in the container, turn on the `clangd` and `rust` plugins.